alphagov/govuk-developer-docs/source/manual/aws-iam-key-rotation.html.md

 isn't used.

 ### 3. Find where the key is used

+The first place you should look is the [GOV.UK AWS User Keys spreadsheet][user-keys-list].
+Someone may already have done the work of logging where the key is used.
+If they haven't, you'll need to follow the manual steps below (and should update the spreadsheet with your findings when you're done).

 When searching for keys, keep in consideration that they may be present in [govuk-secrets] or in the control panel of 3rd party services, such as Fastly or